Joint Statement: Town of Leland & H2GO

 “Considering the growth we have experienced here in northern Brunswick County, it takes a united effort to maintain top-quality utility service while keeping rates as low as possible,” said Ron Jenkins, Chair of the H2GO Board of Commissioners.
 “This agreement allows us to do just that, as we move forward with certainty towards the same goal.”

-Over the next few months, the two entities will work together to facilitate the transition with a goal of closing by June 30, 2021.
+The two entities worked together to facilitate the transition by June 30.